 I can’t say I have everything, but I have enough to get started.
 Then it’ll be up to me and Justin to fill in anything missing when we’re on the trail.

-Since I committed to this section hike I’ve been physically preparing.
-This includes wearing a 25 lbs. weight vest and hiking up and down hills.
+Once I committed to this section hike I’ve been physically preparing.
+This includes wearing a 25 lbs. weight vest and hiking up and down Austin hills.
 Although Austin TX is relatively flat my first choice is Mount Bonnell.

 Along with the vest, I wear a cap for the sun and earphones to listen to books and podcasts.
-It also includes me wearing my COVID-19 face mask when encountering people, but if no one is around I remove it so I can breathe.
+It also includes me wearing my COVID-19 face mask when encountering people, but if no one is around I remove it so I can breathe more easily.

-By the time I’m a big ball of sweat.
+By the time I’m done exercising I’m a big ball of sweat.
 Thanks Austin for the humidity!

 With the help of Justin, my son, as support, I’m planning on getting back on the CDT from South Pass City WY to Cuba NM for a LASH (Long Ass Section Hike).